RedisLabs/redislabs-docs/content/ri/using-redisinsight/java-serialized-objects.md

 ![java-serialized-objects](/images/ri/java-serialized-objects.png)

 It doesn't matter what you store.
-Whether it is a hibernate object, or a user session or a plain old java object, RedisInsight will reverse engineer and show it to you nicely.
+Whether it is a hibernate object, or a user session or a plain old java object, RedisInsight reverse-engineers and show it to you nicely.

 Just for fun, we tried out how such an object would look without the formatting.
 Total garbage.